dklopstein/waste-sorting-classifier/README.md

 **Figure 6: Random Forest Confusion Matrix.** Based on the confusion matrix generated from the random forest model we can calculate the precision and recall from each class.
 <br><br>

-Then for each class our precision and recall are roughly .8355 and .3215 for compost, .84 and .3526 for landfill, and .6147 and .9615 for recyclable.

-The model trained with the HOG features had the following hyperparameters: `n_estimators`=80, `max_depth`=7, `min_samples_split`=3.
+For compost, the precision was 0.8355 and the recall was 0.3215.
+For landfill, the precision was 0.84 and the recall was 0.3526.
+For recyclable, the precision was 0.6147 and the recall was 0.9615.

  This model achieved a test accuracy of 0.6217, a validation accuracy of 0.6387, and a training accuracy of 0.7286.

 ![RF HOG Confusion](images/rf_hog_confusion_matrix.png)
 <br/>
 **Figure 7: Random Forest Confusion Matrix with HOG Features.** Based on the confusion matrix generated from the random forest model we can calculate the precision and recall from each class.
 <br><br>

-Then for each class our precision and recall are roughly .9091 and .1266 for compost, .8883 and .2892 for landfill, and .5797 and .9817 for recyclable.

-Despite tuning the hyperparameters, the model with HOG features did not outperform the original feature-based model.
+For compost, our precision and recall were 0.9091 and 0.1266.
+For landfill, our precision and recall were 0.8883 and 0.2892.
+For recyclable, our precision and recall were 0.5797 and 0.9817.

 ### Model 2

 ![CNN Confusion Matrix](images/CNNConfusionMatrixAfterTuning.png)
 <br/>
 **Figure 8: Confusion Matrix.** We can see how well Model 2 performed by comporing the true labels and predicted labels across all classes.
 <br><br>

 Our CNN accurately classified 75% of images into landfill, recyclable, or compost, with a loss of 0.733.

+It had a precision and recall of 0.7251308901 and 0.7084398977 for compost, 0.76849642 and 0.6564729867 for landfill, and 0.7859550562 and 0.8593366093 for recyclable.

 | Label      | TP       | TN       | FP     | FN     | Precision    | Recall       | Accuracy     |
 |------------|----------|----------|--------|--------|--------------|--------------|--------------|